-It is normal for the engine and crane faults to appear when the engine is started.
-The faults should go away as soon as engine oil pressure and hydraulic oil temperature rise to normal (if no other faults exist).
+- NOTE: It is normal for engine and crane faults to appear when engine is started.
+Faults should go away as soon as engine oil pressure and hydraulic oil temperature rise to normal (if no other faults exist). - 5.
+After engine starts, increase speed as necessary to keep engine running.
+Run at idle 3-5 minutes before loading the engine. - NOTE: Some faults will cause a reduction in engine speed.
+See Page 3-53 for fault identification.